Learning from Data Streams: An Overview and Update: Data Stream Learning: Algorithmic Strategies

-\paragraph{Incremental decision trees} are popular for data stream learning, including the Hoeffding tree \cite{HolmesKP05}.
-Arguably, their popularity owes mostly to the abstract attractiveness of an incremental decision tree, coupled with their renown performance in ensembles, in which they almost ubiquitously appear (\cite{gomes2017survey}; we discuss the question of ensembles further in \Sec{sec:ensembles_vs_continuous_adaptation}).
-Like naive Bayes, they are based on counters, and in that sense they are online learners, but only in this sense; the actual tree-increments are batch-incremental often with a fixed grace period of non-growth, and the resulting learning algorithm is typically extremely conservative and reluctant to build branches even after seeing many instances.
+Such methods are popular for data stream learning, including the Hoeffding tree \cite{HolmesKP05}.
+Arguably, their popularity owes mostly to the abstract attractiveness of an incremental decision tree, coupled with their renown performance in ensembles, in which they almost ubiquitously appear \cite{gomes2017survey}.
+Like naive Bayes, they are based on counters, and in that sense they are online learners, but only in this sense; even though each instance may be inspected, the actual tree-increments are batch-incremental often with a fixed grace period of non-growth, and the resulting learning algorithm is typically extremely conservative and reluctant to grow new branches even after seeing many instances \cite{Provocative2}.
 This makes sense because trees cannot be adapted easily once grown, and even if methods do certainly exist to adapt them \cite{HAT,ExtremelyFastDecisionTrees}, the most popular approaches to adaptation are still the most destructive.
 It is common to put other (e.g., online-learning) algorithms at the leaves of a Hoeffding tree; with naive Bayes being an obvious choice because it uses the same statistics gathered.